jpablomch/vdms/vcl/INSTALL.md

     sudo make install

 ## [TileDB](https://tiledb.io/)
-TileDB v1.3.1.
-It has not been tested with the
-Docker image, though please let us know if you try that and it works!
+Currently the VCL works with TileDB v1.3.1.
+It has not been tested with the Docker image, though please let us know if you try that and it works!
 The directions below will help you install TileDB v1.3.1 from source.
 You can also follow the directions listed